Antony-AK/Zidio-Task-Management-10/README.md

 ## 🔑 Features

-✅ User and Admin Authentication
+✅ User and Manager and Admin Authentication
-✅ AI-Powered Smart Task Scheduling
+✅ Priority based Task Scheduling
+✅ Real-Time Messaging
+✅ Weekly process analysis with LineChart
+✅ Task-Status with BarChart
 ✅ Real-time Task Assignments
-✅ Calendar View for Task Deadlines
-✅ Team Members Management
+✅ Calendar View for Task Deadlines and Schedule Events ✅ Team Members Management
 ✅ Notifications for Important Events
-✅ Responsive and Minimalistic UI
-✅ RESTful API Integration
+✅ Responsive and Minimalistic UI in All Device Screens ✅ RESTful API Integration
 ✅ Secure Backend with JWT Authentication